jundalisay/superb/content/en/research/mohammad/quran/sura-020b.md

 96. He said, “I saw what they did not see, so I grasped a handful from the Messenger’s traces, and I flung it away.
 Thus my soul prompted me.”

 97. He said, “Begone!
 Your lot in this life is to say, ‘No contact.’
-And you have an appoint- ment that you will not miss.
+You have an appointment that you will not miss.
 Now look at your god that you remained devoted to—we will burn it up, and then blow it away into the sea, as powder.”

 98. Surely your god is Allah, the One besides whom there is no other god.
 He comprehends everything in knowledge.

 Thus We narrate to you reports of times gone by; and We have given you a message from Our Presence.